 A dETF is defined by three functions that a trader can perform: mint a new token, trade the token, and unwrap the token to get underlying assets.
 To illustrate how this functions operate let's pick an example.

 Suppose you want to invest in the industry of decentralized exchanges.
-Rados has prepared a dETF for that, called DEX dETF, that tracks the price of the following basket: 1 ZRX, 1 SATURN, 5 KNC.
+Team Saturn has prepared a dETF for that, called DEX dETF, that tracks the price of the following basket: 1 ZRX, 1 SATURN, 5 KNC.

 Minting new coins